-Last updated: May 4, 2026, 4:32 PM
+Last updated: Jun 8, 2026, 1:08 PM

 Learn what steps to take if your device mentions "No internet connection" or "No network connection".

-Before troubleshooting your equipment, open the Toast status page and check for an active incident.
+Before troubleshooting your equipment, open the Toast Status Page and check for an active incident.
 If a Toast service disruption is in progress, do not unplug, restart, or reset any of your equipment.
 Service will return automatically when the outage is resolved, and restarting equipment during an outage can cause printing issues and stranded payments.

 This is the quickest fix that resolves the most common scenario — a loose cable or a Wi-Fi setting in the wrong state.